chinamds/mds-mvc/README.md

 MDSPlus:

+	MDSPlus is a web(SSH) based software product, that lets you manage your multi media on your own website.

 You can find all details on the [official website](http://www.mmdsplus.com/).

 ![alt tag](http://www.mmdsplus.com/services/api/contentitems/getmedia?moid=118&dt=Original&g=2)